 Volunteer and staff feedback is a crucial part of improving the way we operate, and we are grateful to any volunteer or staff member who raises concerns and helps us use their feedback to change practices.

-We subsequently learned that some volunteers did not feel adequately supported by us and for their experiences we are sorry.
+We subsequently learned that some volunteers did not feel adequately supported by us and we are deeply sorry for their experiences.
 As a result, in 2018, we reopened investigations into these incidents and met volunteers from our South Africa cycles to offer further support and counselling and to try to address the issues they have raised.

 We also commissioned an external, independent review of our safeguarding systems and culture.
 The review found that we are meeting our safeguarding responsibilities in regards to strategic leadership, governance, staff development, volunteer training, safe recruitment, and crucially in how we handle safeguarding concerns that are raised.